carstenbauer/StableDQMC.jl/README.md

   </tr>
 </table>

+Note that "SVD (D&C)" is the algorithm used in Julia's `svd` function.

 ### Decompositions

 Based on the QR decomposition, we introduce a `UDT` factorization, where `U` is unitary, `D` is real-valued and diagonal, and `T` is upper-triangular.
 To decompose a given matrix `M` the `udt` function is exported.